(1877 - 1947)

 Jeno Elefant was born in Oradea in 1899 and studied at the Hungarian Academy of Fine Arts in Budapest in 1918/19.
 Returning to Oradea he was one of the founding members of the Association of Fine Arts together with fellow artists Alex Leon and Erno Grunbaum.

 He exhibited frequently in the 1930s but in 1944 was confined in the Oradea ghetto and deported to Auschwitz.
-From there he was taken to other camps and he perished in Mauthausen.
+From there he was taken to the concentration camp of Mauthausen on June 8, 1944 and was then transferred to the branch camp Gusen.
+Later he was transferred to Castle Hartheim where he died on December 20, 1944.

 We are grateful to the Holocaust Memorial Center in Budapest for providing images of a number of the paintings above and also to a range of art galleries.